Rhoban/onshape-to-robot/README.md

 * **WARNING: Instead of storing those sensitive keys in your `config.json` file, you can alternatively use the environment variables (see above)**
 * `documentId` is the document ID to be imported (see above picture)
+* `versionId` is the version ID to be imported (optional, can be used to "fix" a version ID), it can be also found in the URL, after the `/v/` part when selecting a specific version.
+If you don't specify any, the last version from your workspace will be automatically retrievied
 * `outputFormat` can be `sdf` or `urdf`
 * `drawFrames` if you want the frames to be drawn
 * `drawCollisions` if you want the elements from collisions to be also put